sunpy/sunraster/joss_paper/paper.md

 that not only alter the data array, but also the associated uncertainties, data mask and the coordinate transformations.
-This saves users from performing multiple tedious and error-prone tasks on the various compoennts of their dataset individually.
+This saves users from performing multiple tedious and error-prone tasks on the various components of their dataset individually.
 It also makes the development of analysis workflows quicker, more reliable, and easier to understand, thus boosting users' productivity.